mitsuhiko/minijinja/examples/README.md

 * [dynamic-context](dynamic-context): demonstrates how to use dynamic objects as template context.
 * [dynamic-objects](dynamic-objects): demonstrates how to use dynamic objects in templates.
 * [error](error): shows the built-in error reporting support.
+* [eval-to-state](eval-to-state): Demonstrates what can be done with evaluating to state.
 * [expr](expr): demonstrates the expression evaluation support.
 * [filters](filters): Shows how to write and use custom filters and global functions.
 * [generate-yaml](generate-yaml): renders YAML files from Jinja templates.